vacu9708/Signal-processing/Fourier transform/README.md

     return X

-def FFT2(signal): # Makes the same output as the FFT above.
+def FFT2(signal): # makes the same output as the FFT above.
     N = len(signal) # N has to be a power of 2 for FFT.

     if N == 1: